 It is not clear why, but men and people from black and minority ethnic communities, with or without dementia, are also at increased risk.
 This link is not explained by age or long-term health conditions.

 The issue of who the government recognises as vulnerable from coronavirus is complicated but important.
 It can affect the support available.

 People identified as ‘clinically extremely vulnerable’ are those with health conditions that put them at very high risk of severe symptoms if they catch the virus.
 This will be because they already have a serious lung condition or their immune system is already very weak.
-These people should have had a letter from their GP and have been staying at home at all times (‘shielding’).
+These people are those who were ‘shielding’ (staying at home at all times) between March and August 2020.

 This ‘clinically extremely vulnerable’ group doesn’t include people with dementia unless they have any of these conditions, including a kidney transplant, severe chronic obstructive pulmonary disease or certain cancers.
 (See the government’s full list on GOV.UK)

 What does this mean for people with dementia?